feilipu/yaz180/implementation_notes.md

 ## Layout issue - March 1, 2018 - PCB v2.2 2018

-The ESP-01S can't have the DIO lines pull high when booting.
+The ESP-01S can't have the DIO lines pulled high when booting.
 This means that the two DIO pins on the connecter must be removed, to prevent these lines from contacting.

 ## Legacy CP/M Drive - 512 Directory Entries